stevenbong96/MDGenerator/README.md

   To use this generator, feel free to clone this repo to your local computer using terminal(MacOS) / GitBash (Windows).
 Then, open the file and right click "Open in Integrated Terminal" where you will be directed to your own inbuilt terminal.
 Type "node index.js" to run the generator and it will pop series of questions that you need to answer until the end.

   ## License
+  This is the section where you will put the license that you have been using to create your HW, projects, or assignments

   MIT License

   ## Questions